 Finally, you should be confident of earning more than the 2.5% p.a. risk-free interest that’s guaranteed should you keep your money sitting comfy in the CPF OA account.
 A longer investment horizon will allow your investments to ride out the volatility in the markets and steadily compound your returns over time.

-If you’re ready to start investing your CPF OA, begin by opening a CPF Investment Account with one of the three CPFIS agent banks: DBS, OCBC or UOB.
+Begin by opening a CPF Investment Account with one of the three CPFIS agent banks: DBS, OCBC or UOB.

 However, if you’re still undecided, you can instead start to beef up your investment experience by investing the spare cash that you have.
 One way to get started is to invest in the portfolios offered by robo-advisors, or pick stocks by using a brokerage account.